cao13jf/3DMMS_public/README.md

 1. [ImageJ](https://fiji.sc/) can be used to view `*.tif` files.

 2. 3DMMS aims to segment cells in 3D, where cells closely contact to each other.
-Raw membrane stack images can comes from *C. elegans*,  *Arabidopsis thaliana* and *Drosophila*, but not individual cells, like cells in the blood.
+Raw membrane stack images can come from *C. elegans*,  *Arabidopsis thaliana* and *Drosophila*, but not individual cells, like cells in the blood.